quyixiang/bios-611-project/README.md

 You can use the botton circled in red to choose different microbiome species, and you can use the bottons circled in blue to choose different subjects.

 <img src="picture/shiny.png" alt="image-20211129161438136" style="zoom:50%;" />

+## The final report

+The final report is wrote using overleaf, and the source code can be seen in folder `Overleaf`.